On 22 February 2022, the Sex Work Decriminalisation Act 2022 was passed by Victorian Parliament.

 This public consultation closed on 27 August 2021.

-We sought feedback on how decriminalisation should be implemented in the community and how it will affect your business.
+You provided feedback on how decriminalisation should be implemented in the community and how it would affect the sex work industry.

 More information about the decriminalisation of sex work in Victoria can be found at vic.gov.au/sex-work-decriminalisation